LondonWebFactory/material-design-color-system-css/README.md

 # Material Design Color System CSS

 I love the Material Design Color System, but I hate typing the hexadecimal codes.
 I therefore decided to bite the bullet and spend some time converting the whole color system into CSS variables.

 ## Example
 Check out the attached example.

 ## Usage

-Place the code at the head of your CSS file and replace your CSS colors live this:
+Place the code at the head of your CSS file and replace your CSS colors like this:

 ### Old CSS Code
-`border:1px solid #666666;`
+`border:1px solid #757575;`

 ### New CSS Code
 `border:1px solid var(--gray-600);`